 Eternal sentences.
 Finally, note that Ankara may be pretty in one year and ugly in another.
-We can supplement sentences with a date, thus having 'Ankara is pretty in 2017': this sentence will command assent or dissent regardless of the occasion of query.
+We can supplement sentences with a date, thus having 'Ankara is pretty on 28th March 2020': this sentence will command assent or dissent regardless of the occasion of query.